-In order for a student to receive any kind of over the counter medication at the clinic, all students MUST HAVE an Administration of Medication Request Form on file with the clinic.
+In order for a student to receive any kind of over-the-counter medication or prescription medication at the clinic, all students MUST HAVE an Administration of Medication Request Form on file with the clinic.
 A new form is required for each school year.
 Please fill this out and return it to the clinic.
 You may also fax this form to 678-957-3108.

 Student Clinic Card